OneScreenfulOfPython/screenfuls/BookingsSystem/README.txt

 2) Populate with some sample data: users, rooms, bookings

-3) Create simple functions for accessing the database
+3) Create simple functions for accessing users & rooms

+4) Create simple functions for accessing bookings via users & rooms

+5) Refactor the database queries to use common functionality

-4) Create a simple website with just a front page
+5) Create a simple website with just a front page

-5) Add /users to list users
+6) Add /users to list users

-6) Add /rooms to list rooms
+7) Add /rooms to list rooms

-7) Add /bookings to list bookings
+8) Add /bookings to list bookings

 Hints: